 When This Medicine Should Not Be Used:You should not be given this medicine if you have had an allergic reaction to metyrapone (Metopirone®), or if you have certain adrenal cortical problems.

 How to Use This Medicine:

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 You will be given this medicine several hours before you have your test.

 - You may be told to take this medicine with a snack or milk.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using corticosteroids, such as prednisolone, prednisone, dexamethasone, cortisone (Cortone®) or hydrocortisone (Cortef®, Hydrocortone®), or if you are also using phenytoin (Dilantin®).
 Make sure your doctor knows if you are using estrogens (Alora®, Estrace®, Climara®, Estraderm®, Delestrogen®, Valergen®, Permarin®).
 These medicines may affect the results of the metyrapone test, and you may need to stop using them before and during your test.